LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/02-diagnosing-and-managing-covid-19.md

 Community health workers play an especially important role in helping to find people with COVID-19 and prevent the spread of coronavirus in the community.
 There are number of important tasks that need to be done:

 - Screening members of the community for COVID-19
 - Identifying those that need to be tested for coronavirus
 - Collecting samples for testing
 - Tracing people who have been in contact with someone who has, or is suspected of having, coronavirus infection
 - Helping to educate the public while carrying out these tasks

-Screening, testing and tracing are discussed in chapter 3.
+Screening, testing and tracing are discussed in [chapter 3](03-how-to-prevent-the-spread-of-covid-19.html).

 ## Case study 1

 Sidwell is feeling unwell with a dry cough and a sore throat.
-His wife takes his temperature, which is 39°C degrees.
-A few days before, he arrived home from a business trip to Europe.
+His wife takes his temperature, which is 39°C. A few days before, he arrived home from a business trip to Europe.
 Their family doctor takes a swab for testing and the result is positive, confirming the diagnosis of COVID-19.

 ### 1. Do his symptoms suggest COVID-19?